Have you ever driven by one of those businesses that was “Going Out of Business!” but never actually went out of business?

 The federal government has broad authority and a wide range of tools to reign in fraudulent advertisers.

-Like the IRS, the Federal Trade Commission or FTC will typically begin with a cease-and-desist letter demanding that the company end its fraudulent practices.
-If that is ignored, the feds will usually file a lawsuit asking a court to issue an injunction which would prevent the company from further use of the disputed claims.
+Like the IRS, the FTC will typically begin with a cease-and-desist letter demanding that the company end its fraudulent practices.
+If that is ignored, the feds will usually file a lawsuit asking a court to issue an order to prevent the company from further use of the disputed claims.

 Also in its bag of tricks against deceptive advertising and deceptive trade practices are fines, monetary damages, and remediation.
 As the Luminosity case revealed, the financial consequences of proven false advertising claims can be quite substantial.
 In addition, the agency can order the offending company to admit its errors and even advertise such.